-In the population of 298 students in the third, fourth and fifth year of basic integrated studies at the School of Dental Medicine, University of Belgrade, Belgrade, Serbia, MIH was observed in 90 subjects, representing 30.2%

-(female -75, male -15).
-In the group with MIH (90 students), there were 9 subjects without caries, fillings and non-orthodontic extractions.
+In the population of 298 students in the third, fourth, and fifth year of basic integrated studies at the School of Dental Medicine, University of Belgrade, Belgrade, Serbia, MIH was observed in 90 subjects, representing 30.2% (75 female, 15 male).
+In the group with MIH (90 students), nine subjects had no caries, fillings, or non-orthodontic extractions.

 The color distribution, localization, and size of enamel defects are shown in Table 1.
-Among MIH diagnosed teeth without any preventive and therapeutic procedures, a mild (92%) or moderate degree of hypomineralization (8%) was observed, with mostly white spots (87%) that affected the vestibular/oral (46%) i.e. occlusal/incisal (54%) surfaces of the teeth relatively equally.
+Among MIH-diagnosed teeth without any preventive and therapeutic procedures, a mild (92%) or moderate degree of hypomineralization (8%) was observed, with mostly white spots (87%) that affected the vestibular/oral (46%), that is, occlusal/incisal (54%) surfaces of the teeth relatively equally.

-The results of the oral health examination showed that the KEP for the sample with MIH (K-37, E-55, P-589)/90=7.66

-The results of the analysis of teeth affected by MIH in which different therapeutic procedures were applied, revieled the presence of extensive caries lesions, secondary caries, as well as the loss of teeth affected by MIH that was statistically significantly higher (p<0.05) compared to the sample without MIH changes (Tables 2 and 3).
+The results of the oral health examination showed that the DMF for the sample with MIH (D - 37, M - 55, F - 589) / 90 = 7.66.
+The results of the analysis of teeth affected by MIH in which different therapeutic procedures were applied, revealed the presence of extensive caries lesions, secondary caries, as well as the loss of teeth affected by MIH that was statistically significantly higher (p < 0.05)

-A statistically significant difference was observed in the number of surfaces affected by fillings of the first permanent molars in the sample from MIH compared to molars not affected by hypomineralization (Table 4 and Figure 1).
+A statistically significant difference was observed in the number of surfaces affected by fillings of the first permanent molars in the sample with MIH compared to molars not affected by hypomineralization (Table 4 and Figure 1).